-- Design Phase: Designers specify roof assembly and roofing products and provide necessary information to populate the CF1R/NRCC forms.
-Pertinent details include roof pitch, roofing product solar reflectance, and thermal emittance specifications. - Permit Application Phase: The design professional is responsible for the completion and submission of the certificate of compliance documents with roofing product information. - Construction Phase: Once a roof's structural components are completed, roofing contractors install the roofing products specified in the construction documents.
-Minimal coordination between trades is involved in comparison to construction of other building assemblies. - Inspection Phase: Roof products and specifications are listed on the CF2R-ENV-04-E/NRCI-ENV-01-E installation forms.
-Building inspectors will confirm that the installed roofing products match the indicated performance details.
+- Design Phase: Designers specify roof assembly and roofing products and roof and ceiling insulation and provide necessary information to populate the CF1R/NRCC forms.
+Pertinent details include presence of an attic; insulation locations, types, and levels; roof pitch; roofing product solar reflectance; and thermal emittance specifications. - Permit Application Phase: The design professional is responsible for the completion and submission of the certificate of compliance documents with roofing product information. - Construction Phase: Once a roof's structural components are completed, roofing contractors install the roofing products specified in the construction documents.
+Minimal coordination between trades is involved in comparison to construction of other building assemblies. - Inspection Phase: Roof product specifications and roof assembly details are listed on the CF2R-ENV-04-E/NRCI-ENV-01-E installation forms.
+Building inspectors will confirm that the installed roofing products and insulation match the indicated performance details and location.